ironbar/arc25/docs/05_Solution_Summary.md

 I believe that a system that will solve ARC will very likely combine search and learn as well.
 All my work during the ARC25 challenge has gone in that direction.

-TODO: why code is better than transduction and natural language
+#### Combine test-time training and program synthesis

+#### How humans solve ARC

+#### Frame ARC as a game and solve it with RL

 TODO: hindsight relabelling, diagram, intuition of why it works, use all the information from the search
 TODO: ARC as a game, played with code, RL is the framework

 ### Why it will beat the other approaches

-ARC can be solved (and will be solved) with many different approaches, but in this section I will argue why search-and-learn will be the first approach to solve it.
+ARC can be solved (and will be solved) with many different approaches, but in this section I will argue why search and learn will be the first approach to solve it.

+TODO: why code is better than transduction and natural language

 #### Transduction and test-time training